 Key Statistics for Non-Hodgkin Lymphoma

 Non-Hodgkin lymphoma (NHL) is one of the most common cancers in the United States, accounting for about 4% of all cancers.
-The American Cancer Society’s estimates for non-Hodgkin’s lymphoma in 2021 are:
+The American Cancer Society’s estimates for non-Hodgkin lymphoma in 2022 are:

 NHL can occur at any age.
 In fact, it is one of the more common cancers among children, teens, and young adults.
 Still, the risk of developing NHL increases throughout life, and more than half of patients are 65 or older at the time of diagnosis.
 The aging of the American population is likely to lead to an increase in NHL cases during the coming years.